ibm-cloud-docs/appid/tutorial-roles.md

 Ensuring that the correct people, have the approved access, when they need it can be difficult when you are coding your application.
 To help with that process, you can use {{site.data.keyword.appid_full}} to define a custom attribute such as `role`, which allows you to assign different types of users.
 Then, you can use your application to enforce varying levels of permissions for each type of user.
 By using this step-by-step guide that you can learn to set user attributes, update them, and then inject them in to a token by using the {{site.data.keyword.appid_short_notm}} APIs.
 {: shortdesc}

-New to the APIs?
-Try them out with this [Postman collection](https://github.com/ibm-cloud-security/appid-postman).
-{: tip}

 ## Scenario
 {: #roles-scenario}